rantahar/introduction-to-mpi/setup.md

-If you want to use Python for the exercises, you will need to install mpi4py. mpi4py can be installed either using pip or conda, but with pip you will need to install MPI yourself first (e.g. OpenMPI or MPICH), while conda will install its own MPI binaries (mpich).
+If you want to use Python for the exercises, you will need to install mpi4py. mpi4py can be installed either using pip or conda, but with pip you will need to install MPI yourself first (e.g. OpenMPI or MPICH), while conda will install its own MPI libraries (mpich).
 If you don’t already have MPI installed on your laptop, it will be easiest to use conda:
 ~~~